 How Many Nodes?
 Part 3: Hardware considerations

 The first two parts of this series covered an overview of the 5 factors of sizing a Couchbase Server cluster, and a more in depth look at various use cases and features and the effects they have on sizing.
+The fourth part will look at the metrics for monitoring a Couchbase Server cluster in order to determine the proper sizing and when to grow it.

 Now I'd like to provide some guidance on hardware recommendations.
 While it would be easy for us at Couchbase to demand very hard-and-fast requirements for hardware, it wouldn't be at all appropriate given the vast difference in use cases and application/infrastructure environments that our customers want to use the software in.
 Take for example the difference between a customer running on their own physical hardware on their own datacenter where they have access to 512GB RAM systems, FusionIO cards and 10Gig-E networking versus a customer running within Amazon's AWS.
 Couchbase's customers span these two extremes and just about every configuration in between...you can see how hard it is for us to provide specific recommendations.